ClanGenOfficial/clangen-docs/docs/project-basics/development-team-roles.md

 ## Senior Developer expectations

 Senior developers are those with write access to the ClanGen GitHub.
-Nothing can be merged to ClanGen without the approval of a senior developers.
+Nothing can be merged to ClanGen without the approval of a senior developer.

 If a Pull Request is meant to fix an issue, please ensure the following: Check (or have the developer check) whether the bug affects the latest release branch, too.
 If it does: